 While South Africa might be more famous internationally for its award-winning wineries, it’s also one of the world’s ten top gin consumers.
 It’s said that gin first arrived to South Africa during the British colonial period.
 During the 19th century, the gin and tonic wasn’t just the trendy and most gloriously refreshing thing to drink – it was also one of the safest.
 For troops stationed in tropical or sub-tropical climes, the quinine in tonic water helped to ward off malaria, but its bitter taste made it unpleasant without a heady pour of sweet, botanical gin.
 Today South Africa has a handful of large-scale distilleries as well as several independent producers too.
 One is the Inverroche distillery in the Eastern Cape who produces three gins flavoured with everything from native South African flowers to cardamom pods.

-We have a selection of mixers - Fitch & Leeds Indian tonic (regular, sugarfree, rose & cucumber or grapefruit infused pink) as well as the beautiful Wawu Butterfly pea flower infused tonic.
+We have a selection of mixers - Fitch & Leeds Indian tonic (regular, sugarfree, grapefruit or regular pink)

 Beer makes you feel the way you ought to feel without beer -Henry Lawson